tensorflow/models/ptn/README.md

 This implementation is ready to be run locally or ["distributed across multiple machines/tasks"](https://www.tensorflow.org/deploy/distributed).
 You will need to set the task number flag for each task when running in a distributed fashion.
+Please refer to the original paper for parameter explanations and training details.

 ### Installation
 *   TensorFlow